 Called by our Savior Jesus the Christ, Good Shepherd Lutheran Church is a congregation of the Evangelical Lutheran Church in America (ELCA) that is a welcoming and accepting community where all people are welcome to receive God’s love, mercy and salvation.
 All are children of God, loved and accepted by God and this community of faith just as we are.
 Come and experience God’s love, share in the joy of God’s grace and learn of the hope that has been given in Jesus, God’s Son.
 (Romans15:17, Galatians 3:28, Mark 9:37)

 Good Shepherd Lutheran Church is a protestant congregation of the Evangelical Lutheran Church in America (ELCA).
-Located in Bismarck, N.D., we offer innovative worship styles, youth programming, and more.
+Located in Bismarck, N.D., on the corner of Washington & Divide, we offer innovative worship styles, youth programming, and more.

 Good Shepherd Lutheran Church welcomes you to join our faith journey where we share life in its entirety.
 We believe all people are created in the image of God and through Christ; we are offered God’s love, grace, and forgiveness.
 We accept all people regardless of human condition or circumstance.
 To you, we extend a special welcome as brothers and sisters in the family of God.